Jyothiraditya02/donation-website/README.md

 After you enter all the credentials and process the payment, you will recieve an Automated Confirmation E-mail to the e-mail ID provided before.

-> Right now, this is just a prototype website (`test mode`).
+> Right now, this is just a prototype website.
 Which means that it will not deduct any money as of now.

 > By just turning off the **RazorPay's Test Mode**, the website will turn into a full fledged functioning website that will actively accept the donations.